braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/actioniq.md

 ### Events

-The ActionIQ platform can be configured to receive event information through its streaming ingest service.
-This integration option forwards these Events to Braze, for marketers to use for orchestration or the triggering of marketing campaigns.

-The event integration is able to send additional ActionIQ attributes as part of the properties within the event payload.
+You can configure the ActionIQ platform to receive event information through their streaming ingest service.
+This integration option forwards these events to Braze for marketers to use for orchestration or for triggering marketing campaigns.
+The event integration is able to send additional ActionIQ attributes as part of the properties in the event payload.

 #### Requirements